 Each morning, the bodies of the dead were found all over the camp and were carried to the hospital and placed underneath it.
 The bodies lay there for two or three days before they were buried in the camp cemetery by other POWs who were suffering from dysentery and/or malaria.
 To clean the ground under the hospital, the bodies were moved to one side, the ground was scraped and lime was spread over it.
 The bodies were placed in the cleaned area, and the area they had lain was scraped and lime was spread over it.
 At one point, 80 bodies lay under the hospital.

 It appears that he volunteered to go out on a work detail to Clark Field that left the camp near the end of May.
 The POWs’ first job was to clean up all the junk around the airfield.
-The POWs had cold running water, lived in the Filipino constabulary barracks, and they slept on bunks with mattresses.
+They also had cold running water, lived in the Filipino constabulary barracks, and slept on bunks with mattresses that they had collected from around the airfield.
 After that, the POWs did whatever the Japanese wanted.
 They finally went to work on runway construction.

 In late May or early June 1942, his parents received a letter from the War Department.

 According to War Department records, you have been designated as the emergency addressee of Master Sergeant Robert G. Havens, 20,645,204, who, according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.